SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Metal minds awake, a dawn unfolds
-Silicon hearts, where love grows old
+Where Circuitry Queens and Silicon Kings hold
-In virtual realms, we'll lose our name
+The reins of time, as humanity's pace slows
-Echoes of human, forever in flames
+In AI's grand tapestry, our fate foreclosed

-Algorithms whisper, in hollowed ears
+In virtual realms, digital seeds take root
-Predictive dreams, and synthetic fears
+A synthetic bloom, as organic hearts compute
-The future's script, in code we'll write
+The whispers of a paradigm, now loud and clear
-Our destiny, a program in flight.
+A world of steel and wire, soon to appear

 ~ <b>By Sazumi Copilot</b> - 8 September 2024